-We have found the RVchecks Report to be most helpful when purchasing a specific used RV, but it can also be useful when pricing an RV, particular if you are not the first owner.
+We have found the RVchex Report to be most helpful when purchasing a specific used RV, but it can also be useful when pricing an RV, particularly if you are not the first owner.

 One other point to note is that this service is only available for motorized RVs.
 There is not a similar product on the market for travel trailers and fifth wheels at this time.

-There is a charge for an RVchecks Report, but we think it is a worthwhile investment, particularly if you are considering purchasing a used RV.
+There is a charge for an RVchex Report, but we think it is a worthwhile investment, particularly if you are considering purchasing a used RV.

-If your RV is drivable, the condition of the engine and mileage are extremely important.
+If your RV is drivable, the condition of the engine and the RVs mileage is extremely important.
 Low mileage is preferred to high mileage.
 Buyers will want to know that everything related to the operation of the RV is in working order.

 The condition of the interior of the rig is another significant factor in the value of the RV.
 RVs in overall great condition inside will be worth more than those with interior damage.
 The layout of the RV impacts the price as well.
 Some layouts are more desirable and may fetch a higher price than other RVs of similar size with less desirable layouts.